TakshalModi02/sample-fullstack-application/README.md

 ```

 - And you are ready to go!
-- Access application at
+- Access the application at:
 ```bash
 http://localhost:3000
 ```

 ## Stats
-- Total size combined occupied by Frontend and Backend image on disk 1.08 GB
+- Total size combined occupied by the Frontend and Backend images on disk: 1.08 GB

-- Total size occupied by all 4 image together 1.54 GB
+- Total size occupied by all 4 images together: 1.54 GB

-- On github size of frontend and backend image are of size 238 MB and 174 MB respectively
+- On GitHub, the sizes of the frontend and backend images are 238 MB and 174 MB, respectively

 ## Points covered
-- Docker files has multiple build, to reduce size of image
+- Docker files have multiple build stages to reduce the size of the image
-- Reason behind usage of alpine version is to reduce size of image as alpine version are minimalistic
+- The reason for using the Alpine version is to reduce the size of the image, as Alpine versions are minimalistic
 - Backend Dockerfile has been integrated with tests

 ## Points not covered